 All address and bit locations that are not included in Table 17 are not currently supported for this device.
 Unused bits of a valid address location should be written with 0s.
-Writing to these locations is required only when part of an address location is open (for example, Address 0x17).
+Writing to these locations is required only when part of an address location is open (for example, Address 0x18).
+If the entire address location is open (for example, Address 0x13), this address location should not be written.